tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 In standard Mimblewimble, to spend a UTXO, one needs knowledge of

-* The spending key of the UTXO commitment,
+* The spend key of the UTXO commitment,
 * The value of the UTXO commitment.

 You use this knowledge to construct a valid transaction, which contains